-4.6 Community Tourism Policy - Goals and Objectives
+4.5 Community Tourism Policy - Goals and Objectives

-The recommended community tourism policy is comprised of four goals, each with accompanying objectives.
+The community tourism policy is comprised of four goals, each with accompanying objectives.
 The goals address four inter-related areas of national interest in fostering community tourism development:

 Goals for Community Tourism Community Tourism Policy 1.
-Facilitation of an internationally competitive, robust and inclusive community tourism sector; 2.
-Support for local communities and appropriate entrepreneurs and NGOs in local communities to develop export market ready, sustainable community tourism experiences; 3.
+Facilitation of an internationally competitive, robust and inclusive community tourism sector; · 2.
+Support for local communities, entrepreneurs and NGOs to develop export market ready, sustainable community tourism experiences; 3.
 Promotion of community tourism that is consistent with, and does not compromise, national policies for resource protection, cultural integrity and community governance; and 4.
 Support for community tourism that creates the conditions to advance national policies and generate social, cultural, economic and environmental benefits for local communities.